alikiki/scheduling/README.md

 I was curious as to how trial number per cycle affected overall performance - I suspected that there would not be a significant upgrade.
 Indeed, as shown in the table below, because the algorithm simply runs through a set number of trials to generate enough states to "work with", the trial number shouldn't make a huge difference.

 ![](https://github.com/ajeon66/scheduling/blob/master/images/results/combined.png "Performance Based on Trials Per Cycle")

+In general, the simulated annealing algorithm worked quite well.
+More interesting comparisons between simulated annealing and the genetic algorithm below.

 ### DutyGEN Class